> How-tos > Android Tutorial>

 In order to clear App cache, go to Settings >Applications manager, find apps that take up the most space, and then tap on ‘Clear cache’.

-When dealing with apps, bear in mind that the app itself, its data, and its cache all add up to the total space used by the app.
 Apps that you no longer use can take up large chunks of the storage on your phone or tablet, particularly the more advanced tools and more complex games.
-Employ the services of a smart Android Management tool such as Syncios Mobile Manager (free) to clear up useless apps with app data and game save, backup apps to your pc to release phone storage.
+Employ the services of a smart Android Management tool such as Syncios Mobile Manager to clear up useless apps to release phone storage.

-To do this, launch Syncios Data Transfer > click "Backup"> select data > click "Start Copy".
+To do this, launch Syncios Data Transfer > click "Backup" > select data > click "Next".